 Learning activities include regular writing to communicate ideas via the discussion forum, videos and multimedia materials to support learning, use of web 2.0 tools to illustrate new concepts, and weekly participation in live webinars.

 Most books are readily available at your local library or can be purchased online.
-Students are welcome to read electronic versions of books as well.
+Students are welcome to read electronic or audio versions of books as well.

 Note for sensitive readers: This class is designed to be appealing and academically appropriate for a wide range of ages.
 However, some historical topics may be emotionally challenging for younger or more sensitive students.
 The fictional protagonists face perilous journeys and some do not survive the dangers they face.
 Please review the book selections carefully to determine the appropriateness of this class for your student.
 In addition, if the overall class is appealing but a single book selection is concerning, students may skip the reading and associated webinars for that book.